LOAD GENERATOR SETUP

 Once you have created Virtual Machines on Azure to your specifications, and have LoadRunner installed on each of these, follow the steps below to finish preparations and turn these Virtual Machines into test-ready Load Generators for use in LoadRunner.

-1. Fixed IP Addresses: Because LoadRunner needs to identify and connect to the load generators via their public IP Address, we need to ensure that each virtual machine being used as a load generator has its own fixed IP address.
+a).
+Fixed IP Addresses - Because LoadRunner needs to identify and connect to the load generators via their public IP Address, we need to ensure that each virtual machine being used as a load generator has its own fixed IP address.

-2. Open Inbound / Outbound Ports 54345 on Azure: LoadRunner makes use of ports 54345 for inbound and outbound interaction with the remote Load Generators.
+b).
+Open Inbound / Outbound Ports 54345 on Azure - LoadRunner makes use of ports 54345 for inbound and outbound interaction with the remote Load Generators.
 It is recommended to therefore open these ports on any Virtual Machines being used as Load Generators through Azure to ensure best connection and performance.

-3. Connect via LoadRunner Controller: To connect to the load generators via your LoadRunner Controller, you need to ensure that LoadRunner is installed on all the machines and Virtual Machines to be used as Load Generators.
+c).
+Connect via LoadRunner Controller - To connect to the load generators via your LoadRunner Controller, you need to ensure that LoadRunner is installed on all the machines and Virtual Machines to be used as Load Generators.
 You also need to ensure that the machines are running and are logged in before trying to connect.

-Once you have successfully connected, you are now able to use the Azure Virtual Machines as LoadRunner Load Generators for your Testing purposes.
-I hope this guide has been helpful to you, please contact us for any further queries.
+Once you have successfully connected, you are now able to use the Azure Virtual Machines as LoadRunner Load Generators for your testing purposes.